shadow-1310/obsedian_notes/company-Akaike.md

 		- one thread fetch data from storage and other thread pass data to training network
 	- GAN
 	- Vision Transformers

+## Assignment

+#### Computer Vision
+- The objective of this assignment is to develop a solution using image processing techniques to partially de-annotate an image, given an original image and a fully annotated image